The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/astrologian-guide.md

 In Diurnal Sect, the channeled mitigation lingers for a couple seconds after you stop channeling, so you will get a few seconds of mitigation even if you simply flash the ability for an instant.
 Since the mitigation snapshots (for the explanation of snapshotting as a mechanic, see [general healing guide](http://bit.ly/FFXIVHealerGuide)), you can still cover raid damage with it by briefly flashing the ability shortly before the incoming damage is going to snapshot (often at the end of the cast bar, or 1-3 seconds before you receive the damage if there’s no visible cast bar).

-In Nocturnal Sect, you immediately get 1 free tick of the HoT when you activate the skill, even if you don’t channel it.
+In Nocturnal Sect, you immediately get one free tick of the HoT when you activate the skill, even if you don’t channel it.
 However, unlike Diurnal Sect’s briefly lingering mitigation, the HoT in Nocturnal Sect drops off immediately when you stop channeling.
-Curiously, you can potentially get 2 ticks of the HoT by briefly flashing the ability if it aligns closely with a server tick, as you can get the instant “forced” tick on activation and the first natural server tick at the same time.
+Curiously, you can potentially get two ticks of the HoT by briefly flashing the ability if it aligns closely with a server tick, as you can get the instant “forced” tick on activation and the first natural server tick at the same time.

 In Diurnal Sect, CU functions primarily as a low cooldown oGCD HoT with a side of mitigation that you can take advantage of whenever the timing of the fight works out.
 It’s a solid source of free healing on a low cooldown, so you should usually be using it quite frequently to reduce reliance on GCD heals rather than holding it too long to play around the mitigation.